aiplanethub/getting-started-with-deep-learning/module-5-understanding-convolutional-neural-networks-cnns-applied-problem-solving-on-the-real-world-dataset/267-CNN, Transfer Learning & Data Augmentation.md

 * Transform an input by putting it through a series of hidden layers.
 * Every layer is made up of a set of neurons, where each layer is fully connected to all neurons in the layer before.
-* Finally, there is a last fully-connected layer — the output layer — that represent the predictions.
+* Finally, there is a last fully-connected layer — the output layer — that represents the predictions.

 In CNNs :
-* The layers are organized in 3 dimensions: width, height and depth.
+* The layers are organized in 3 dimensions: width, height, and depth.
-* The neurons in one layer do not connect to all the neurons in the next layer but only to a small region of it.
+* The neurons in one layer do not connect to all the neurons in the next layer but only to a small region.